Lab 3: Ground, Ground Loops, and Ground Fault Interruption

 Connect the ends of a coil of wire (on a spool) across the two probes of the DMM, on AC volts: note the voltage is zero if no AC magnetic field is present.
 Move the coil around a stationary mixer to see how the coil might be used as a detector of (changing) magnetic field.
 How large a voltage can you measure?

-that will route HOT through a 75K Ohm potentiometer in series with a 4.7K fixed
+a switch that will route HOT through a 75K Ohm potentiometer in series with

-resistor.
-The other end of the resistor connects to a banana outlet on the front
+a 4.7K fixed resistor.
+The other end of the resistor connects to a banana outlet

 Place your DMM, in AC current mode, in series with the Hot-out to ground, to measure the current in the ground fault.
 You will need to put one lead in the lower red banana socket so the current is routed through the proper path in the DMM.
 Remember to take the current lead out and put it back in the voltage socket at the end of the experiment, or we may blow a fuse in the current detection path.